Benjampo/digital_archives_converter/readMe.md

 - Converts documents to PDF/A2-b
 - Handles DVD (VIDEO_TS) conversion
 - Deletes empty folders after conversion (it will delete menus and stuff)
-- Provides logging and progress bar for better visibility of the conversion process

 ## Requirements